OlgaWa/coding-exercises/geo-and-antipodes/README.md

 - using a different library: PyOWM https://pypi.org/project/pyowm/,
 - changes to the code resulting from using a different library,
 - small changes to the command line app,
-- change of the purpose and functionality of the app: it shows the weather and time in a place located on the other side of the world, then shows current time and weather in the place that the user has provided,
+- change of the purpose and functionality of the app: my version shows the weather and time in a place located on the other side of the world, then shows current time and weather in the place that the user has provided,
 - adding environmental variables.